nathanmarz/storm/docs/Serialization.md

 ---
+title: Serialization
 layout: documentation
+documentation: true
 ---
 This page is about how the serialization system in Storm works for versions 0.6.0 and onwards.
 Storm used a different serialization system prior to 0.6.0 which is documented on [Serialization (prior to 0.6.0)](Serialization-\(prior-to-0.6.0\).html).

 Tuples can be comprised of objects of any types.
 Since Storm is a distributed system, it needs to know how to serialize and deserialize objects when they're passed between tasks.

-Storm uses [Kryo](http://code.google.com/p/kryo/) for serialization.
+Storm uses [Kryo](https://github.com/EsotericSoftware/kryo) for serialization.
 Kryo is a flexible and fast serialization library that produces small serializations.

 By default, Storm can serialize primitive types, strings, byte arrays, ArrayList, HashMap, HashSet, and the Clojure collection types.
 If you want to use another type in your tuples, you'll need to register a custom serializer.